OWASP/owasp-masvs/tools/docker/README.md

 ### In case of a new Docker image

 - Create a PR with the new changes on the Docker generation scripts.
-- Once the MR is approved, create a tag:
+- Once the PR is approved, create a tag:

   ```sh
     git tag -a docker-<docker-container-image-version> -m "Changeson docker image"